 On this day, we commemorate the Battle of Issus.

-The Battle of Issus was a decisive Hellenic victory, and it marked the beginning of the end of Persian power.
-It was the first time the Persian army had been defeated with the King (Darius III at the time) present.
+The Battle of Issus was a decisive Hellenic victory and marked the beginning of the end of Persian power.
+It was the first time the Persian army had been defeated with the King (Darius III) present.

-After the battle, the Hellenes captured Darius’ wife, Stateira I, his daughters, Stateira II and Drypetis, and his mother, Sisygambis, all of whom had accompanied Darius on his campaign.
-Alexander, who later married Stateira II, treated the captured women with great respec
+After the battle, the Hellenes captured Darius' wife, Stateira I, his daughters, Stateira II and Drypetis, and his mother, Sisygambis, who had accompanied Darius on his campaign.
+Alexander, who later married Stateira II, treated the captured women with great respect.